-Families currently attending AEIOU Huntfield Heights service will transition to the new centre.
-Our service recently received “exceeding expectations” in the National Quality Standard for Early Childhood Education and Care and School Age Care Audit and, with our high quality program and staff we look forward to continuing to provide a high quality service in South Australia.
+AEIOU's Adelaide service was recently credited with “exceeding expectations” in the National Quality Standard for Early Childhood Education and Care and School Age Care Audit and, with our high-quality program and staff, we look forward to continuing to provide a high-quality service in South Australia.

 Meet our AEIOU Brighton Service Manager